 Further outside of Dukes, he booked 22 episodes of the hit ‘90s show Cybill.
 His character even tried to convince Jill to have an affair with him in Home Improvement.
 In 2012, he then took up work on A&E show, Longmire.
 This time, Wopat played a sheriff.

 But, ironically, he’d then end up on the wrong side of the law himself.
 In 2017, he allegedly assaulted a woman backstage during a rehearsal for 42nd Street.
-But he’s mostly stuck to music, with his most recent album out in 2019, and he’s still acting at 70.
-He last appeared in an episode of The Blacklist and has filmed a few episodes for the shows County Line: No Fear and County Line: All In, both for 2022.
+But he’s mostly stuck to music, with his most recent album out in 2019, and he’s still acting at 71.
+He last appeared in an episode of The Blacklist and few episodes for the shows County Line: No Fear and County Line: All In, both for 2022.

 Here is a great panel at Comic-Con with both Duke Boys and Daisy, too!

 2. John Schneider (Bo Duke)

 After that, he continued using his skillful voice work in other gigs.
 In fact, Schneider embarked on a musical career not long after The Dukes of Hazzard called it quits.
 He released a total of nine studio albums and 18 singles.
 But like his co-star, he also stuck to acting and even enjoyed a reunion with him.
 Schneider’s biggest role outside of Dukes came from playing Jonathan Kent in Smallville.
-Naturally, when Wopat joined, the show featured a lot of Dukes references.
+Naturally, when Wopat joined, the show as a guest star featured a lot of Dukes references.